-The month of December is dedicated to the Immaculate Conception, which is celebrated on December 8.
-The first 24 days of December fall during the liturgical season known as Advent and are represented by the liturgical color purple.
-The remaining days of December mark the beginning of the Christmas season.
-The liturgical color changes to white or gold — a symbol of the hope of reaping the eternal harvest of heaven, especially the hope of a glorious resurrection.
+The month of January is dedicated to the Holy Name of Jesus, which is celebrated on January 3.
+The first nine days of January fall during the liturgical season known as Christmas which is represented by the liturgical color white.
+The remaining days of January are the beginning of Ordinary Time.
+The liturgical color changes to green — a symbol of the hope of reaping the eternal harvest of heaven, especially the hope of a glorious resurrection.

 St.James Parish strives to be aware of the unique nature of our Roman Catholic tradition and our call to be a Christ-centered community.
 As baptized members of this faith community in a diverse Christian environment, we strive to promote the kingdom of God on earth.
 We achieve this through the scriptures and by celebration of the Eucharist which draws us into a deeper personal relationship with Christ.
 Through this relationship with Christ we share our faith with all the people of God.
 We strive through Catholic education, the Family Formation Program, evangelization, and good stewardship to mirror Gospel values as we reach out to serve the larger community.